w3c/wai-bcase/index.md

 This article defines the purpose and provides guidance for how to construct the Business Case for web accessibility that is appropriate and relevant to organizations of different types.
 Business performance and current research indicates that accessibility integration will help companies realize these benefits.
 -   <strong>Drive Innovation:</strong> Accessibility features in products and services often solve unanticipated problems.
 -   <strong>Enhance Your Brand:</strong> Diversity and inclusion efforts so important to business success are accelerated with a clear, well-integrated accessibility commitment.
 -   <strong>Extend Market Reach:</strong> The global market of people with disabilities is over 1 billion people with spending power of more than $6 trillion.
+Accessibility often improves the online experience for all users.
 -   <strong>Minimize Legal Risk:</strong> Many countries have laws requiring digital accessibility and the issue is of increased legal concern.

 The article includes statistics, examples, and case studies to illustrate key benefits and risks.
 Please note that we use "web accessibility" and  "websites" throughout this article and that those terms are meant to includes web applications and other digital technologies as well.

 ## Who Needs a Business Case for Accessibility?